Skip to content

 Third mechanism: glycemic regulation

 Glucomannan also has an effect on blood sugar.
-By affecting gastric emptying, this fiber may help slow the release of glucose into the intestinal mucosa.
-This glycemic regulation helps stabilize blood sugar levels, preventing the spikes and drops in blood sugar that cause food cravings.
-This glycemic stability reduces snacking and optimizes fat burning.
+By acting on gastric emptying, this fiber could help slow the release of glucose to the intestinal mucosa.
+This glycemic regulation helps stabilize blood sugar levels, preventing the spikes and drops in blood sugar that cause cravings.
+This glycemic stability reduces snacking cravings and optimizes fat burning.

 Fourth mechanism: impact on nutrient absorption